ais-one/cookbook/README.md

 - SAML & OIDC: requires keycloak to be setup and express server to be run
   - Setup and Configure [Keycloak](docker-devenv/keycloak/README.md)
 - You can test out on [sso.html](http://127.0.0.1:3000/sso.html).
 The file source is [js-node/expressjs/public/demo-express/sso.html]()
-- for SAML and OIDC... credentials is `user` / `user`, redirect to the keycloak IDP
+- for SAML and OIDC... credentials is `test` / `test`, redirect to the keycloak IDP
 - Refer also to the following files
   - ./js-node/expressjs/router/saml.js
   - ./js-node/expressjs/router/oidc.js